MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - Are customers enabling Auto-Select for updates?
 - Telemetry on/off notification
 - Click count on Tune Management Pack View
-- Click count, total days, minimum alert count and total result set
+- Click count, total days, minimum alert count, and total result set
-- Click count, MP name, alert name and alert count
+- Click count, MP name, alert name, and alert count
 - Click count of *View or edit the settings of this monitor*
 - Click count of *View or override sources*
 - Click count, source MP name and override MP name